MUSC1055 Electronic Music: Methods and Means

 - Students are able to (1) demonstrate proficiency with the fundamentals of rhythm and beatmaking; (2) demonstrate proficiency with the fundamental techniques of electronic music creation; (3) exploit the potential of the internet as a creative resource and a means of dissemination of music and ideas; (4) demonstrate theoretical knowledge of and practical proficiency with the fundamentals of analogue sound synthesis and digital music production; and (5) demonstrate knowledge and critical awareness of historical and contemporary methods, genres and repertoire of electronic music.

-- Typically this unit is assessed in the following ways: (1) creative folio piece number 1; (2) creative folio piece number 2; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) creative folio piece number 1; (2) creative folio piece number 2; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.